"IN THE GARDEN"

 Beware of berries, seed pods and bulbs.
 Allowing your puppy to dig up dad’s daffodils, can be very unhealthy ( in more ways than one!) - see "POISON PLANTS"

 Ponds - all too often the silent killer as far as puppies are concerned!

 They’re usually designed with a big lip or overhang around the edge.

 A gundogs love of water, combined with the fascination of seeing nice pink fish swimming, can often prove too much and in it goes!

 Sadly, because of the overhang, a puppy can find it impossible to get out again.

-If the water is too deep for it to be able to stand - it will quickly become exhausted - and drown!
+The water will probably be too deep for it to stand - it will become exhausted - and drown!

-Provide secure fencing around the pond until the puppy is at least 1 year old and a proven swimmer.
+Provide secure fencing around the pond until the puppy is at least 1 year old and at least a proven swimmer.

 Even then, build “easy” steps for it to climb out - I beg of you!

 Swimming Pools - are even worse than ponds.